Are you looking for the ultimate 5 days in London itinerary?

 While you certainly can drop by and try your luck for available tickets, the line is usually long.
 And there is no guarantee you will be admitted inside.

-When you do gain entry, you will see meticulously manicured botanical gardens on all three levels at Sky Gardens.
+When you do gain entry, you will see meticulously manicured botanical gardens on all three levels at Sky Garden.
 But the biggest draw is the 360* panoramic views of London surrounding you!

 You will find several upscale restaurants for your dining pleasure and two bars for any celebratory cocktail you may want to have!

-It just may be the most stunning building in London, and it is the tallest building in Europe.
+It just may be the most stunning modern building in London, and it is one of the tallest buildings in Europe.

 The Shard houses offices, businesses, a five-star hotel, restaurants, and The View From The Shard observation towers.

-This posh experience does not come cheap, as there is admission charged to get into the building.
-However, there is nothing quite like the London landscape from over 800 feet up in the air!
+This posh experience does not come cheap as there is admission charged to get into the building.
+However, there is nothing quite like the London skyline from over 800 feet in the air!

 Purchase beforehand online if you can.
 And do not be late.
 Tickets are dated and timed.
-Security is very strict but once inside you are able to stay as long as you wish.
+Security is very strict but once inside you can stay as long as you wish.

 Day 4: Head Out Of Central London To Greenwich

-Stop 1: Head to the Greenwich Meridian At The Royal Conservatory
+Stop 1: The Greenwich Meridian at the Royal Conservatory

 At the Greenwich Meridian, you can be in the same place but at different times.
 Very cool indeed, but what does that even mean?